-What will campus life look like in the fall?
+What will campus life look like this winter?

-This is a time to put “we” before “me” as we prioritize health and safety and take collective responsibility for everyone’s well-being.
-Whether you live on campus or off, all community members will be responsible for complying with the College's on-campus rules and regulations governing health and safety.
-As we work to keep the health and safety of our community a top priority, we want to make you aware of some changes you’ll notice.
+As a community we must continue to prioritize health and safety and take collective responsibility for everyone’s well-being.
+Whether you live on campus or off, all community members will be responsible for complying with the College's rules and regulations governing health and safety.
+As we work to keep the health and safety of our community a top priority, we want to make you aware of what you can expect.
 Please keep in mind that with continued uncertainties and evolving health and safety guidance, things could change for the remainder of the academic year.